Meshclan1/cloud-monitoring-dashboard/README.md

 # 📝 Cloud Monitoring Dashboard

-**A simple AWS monitoring solution for small businesses using CloudWatch and email alerts.**
+**A complete AWS monitoring solution for small businesses - includes server setup and monitoring using CloudWatch and email alerts.**

 ## 🎯 Business Problem